-How To Live Rich on a Tight Budget
+How To Live Richer on a Budget

 Step 1: Figure Out What Makes Your Life Rich